JayPokale/numarray.js/README.md

 ## Recommended

-- Use `sort()` to get over 5x perrformance whili sorting array in ascending order.
+- Use `sort()` to get over 5x perrformance while sorting array in ascending order.
 - Use `reduceMemory()` to clean up some space to optimize memory.

 NumArray() accepts two parameters.